aryairani/fuzzy-find-test/README.md

 # fuzzy-find-test

+Here is a little program for testing the performance of the fuzzyfind haskell lib.

-The logic is in https://github.com/aryairani/fuzzy-find-test/blob/main/src/Lib.hs
+The main logic is in https://github.com/aryairani/fuzzy-find-test/blob/main/src/Lib.hs

 ```haskell
 import Text.FuzzyFind